BlackHoods/BlackHoods.github.io/content/post/GoogleCTF2017/inst_prof.md

 Segmentation fault
 ```

 If you execute it, you will realized that there is a delay of 5 seconds between **initializing prof...** and **ready** strings.
-I do not want to wait 5 seconds everytime I want to test something, so lets patch it.
+We do not want to wait 5 seconds everytime we want to test something, so lets patch it.
 I also used **1234** as input but it resulted in a segmentation fault (we will realize the reason later).

 ```r2
 $ r2 -A -w inst_prof